-- J. Scope of Work.
+J. Scope of Work.
 The Conversion Plan must include a Scope of Work that accompanies the CNA.
-The Scope of Work must: - 1.
-Identify and address all repairs identified in the CNA as critical or immediate, (including all items identified in the CNA as not functioning at the time of the site visit) or provide a written justification why those items are not included.
-Briefly discuss any differences between the proposed Work and the conclusions and recommendations of the CNA provider; additional scope items not identified in the CNA; and the Project Owner's choices for replacement components. - 2.
-Identify replacement quantities and costs.
-Rehabilitation cost estimates must be based upon reasonable market estimates of actual costs, confirmed either by cost estimating completed by the architect/engineer, or through actual competitive bids for major rehabilitation or construction items, in compliance with HUD requirements. - 3.
-Include a summary of environmental issues and corresponding remediation activities known at that time, and a summary of accessibility features that are required pursuant to applicable accessibility standards and other accessibility requirements.
-Other accessibility requirements include, but are not limited to, physical features that need to be provided as reasonable accommodations for qualified persons with disabilities. - 4.
-Include a reasonable timeline for completion of all rehabilitation items acceptable to HUD, from the date of Conversion Closing and any financing, depending on the scope of rehabilitation needed.
+The Scope of Work must:

+- Identify and address all repairs requiredidentified in the CNA as critical or immediate, (including all items identified in the CNA as not functioning at the time of the site visit) or provide a written justification why those items are not included.
+Briefly discuss any differences between the proposed Work and the conclusions 4and recommendations of the CNA provider; additional scope items not identified in the levels of immediate rehabilitation needsCNA; and the owner's Project Owner's choices for replacement components. - IncludeIdentify replacement quantities and costs.
+Rehabilitation_cost estimates must be based upon reasonable market estimates of actual costs, confirmed either by cost estimating completed by the architect/engineer, or through actual competitive bids for major rehabilitation or construction items, in compliance with HUD requirements. - Include a summary of environmental issues and corresponding remediation activities known at that time, including, if the property was constructed before 1978, the need for lead based paint abatement and lead based paint hazard abatement, and a discussion of any planned environmental remediation (including post closing Operations & Maintenance plans), and a summary of accessibility features that are required pursuant to fair housing law and regulations and the Americans with Disabilities Act and implementing regulations. - 3.
+Include a description of how the owner will replace all utility consuming components that are past estimated useful life at the time of the RAD application (or thatapplicable accessibility standards and other accessibility requirements.
+Other accessibility requirements include, but are not functioning at the time of the CNA inspection) with the most financially efficient alternative (taking into account initial cost and utility savings), limited to, physical features that need to be provided as documented in the CNAreasonable accommodations for qualified persons with disabilities.